The Benefits of a Newly Built Home

 Mortgage Guarantee Scheme and First Home Fund Scotland

-If you are struggling to get on the housing ladder and keen to purchase your first home, there are several government backed schemes.
-Find out more about The Mortgage Guarantee Scheme and the First Home Fund, which has just reopened for applications.
+If you are struggling to get on the housing ladder and keen to purchase your first home, Find out more about The Mortgage Guarantee Scheme.